JoungheeKim/K-wav2vec/README.md

 # K-Wav2vec 2.0

-This official implementation of Paper
+This official implementation of ["K-Wav2vec 2.0: Automatic Speech Recognition based on Joint Decoding of Graphemes and Syllables"](https://arxiv.org/abs/2110.05172)

 ## Requirements and Installation